In College Admissions Scandal, Prominent Lawyer Pleads Guilty

-Gordon Caplan, a prominent attorney who was named “Dealmaker of the Year” last year by American Lawyer magazine, has pled guilty to charges in connection with the college admissions scandal.
+Gordon Caplan, a prominent attorney who was named “Dealmaker of the Year” last year by American Lawyer magazine, has pleaded guilty to charges in connection with the college admissions scandal.

-According to The New York Times, Caplan was charged with conspiracy to commit mail fraud, and has pled guilty to charges that include obstruction and racketeering conspiracy.
+According to The New York Times, Caplan was charged with conspiracy to commit mail fraud, and has pleaded guilty to said charges.
 Caplan had been arrested and indicted last month, on charges that he paid $75,000 to improve his daughter’s college admission chances.
 The alleged fraud, in Caplan’s case, involved paying a proctor to improve his daughter’s ACT score, while also stating falsely that she had a learning disability.

 Caplan had also been caught on tape talking to the mastermind of the scam, William Rick Singer, and admitting to various things that were later used against him.